Jake Burger Player Props: White Sox vs. Athletics

-The Chicago White Sox, including Jake Burger (.114 batting average in his past 10 games), take on starter Kyle Muller and the Oakland Athletics at Oakland-Alameda County Coliseum, Saturday at 4:07 PM ET.
+The Chicago White Sox, including Jake Burger (.158 on-base percentage in past 10 games, 108 points below season-long percentage), battle starter Paul Blackburn and the Oakland Athletics at Oakland-Alameda County Coliseum, Sunday at 4:07 PM ET.

-In his previous appearance, he reached base in his only plate appearance against the Athletics.
+In his last game he had a hitless performance (0-for-4) against the Athletics.

 Jake Burger Game Info & Props vs. the Athletics